sawairamaryam837-spec/Compliance-Compass/README.md

 Complete the implementation end-to-end and verify that there are zero broken navigation links or unfinished placeholder pages before stopping.

-This project was built with [Lovable](https://lovable.dev).

-## Build with Lovable

-Continue developing this project in the [Lovable editor](https://lovable.dev/projects/a037cc6c-7a18-462a-92f3-28feb043dc9a).

-- **Ship faster**: describe what you want to build and Lovable handles the code.
-- **Stay in sync**: every change made in Lovable is committed straight to this repository.
-- **Full ownership**: this code is yours.
-Push to `main` on GitHub and your changes sync back into Lovable, ready for your next prompt.

 ## Development